TVLukeProductions/TrashPlay/README.md

 * Shut down on stop
 * Display title of the current track
 * Dropbox connection possible
+* Creates _DropBoxTrashPlaylistDerHoelle_ folder if it does not exist.
 * Syncing with the _DropBoxTrashPlaylistDerHoelle_ folder
 * stops syncing when you leave the Wifi
 * only show play button if play is actually an option